top of page

 Because this would be our very first image from there, we decided to take our time and spend a total of 31.5 hours using our fast RASA f/2 telescope.
 You can imagine how incredible the data is, coming from Bortle 1 skies using f/2 optics!

 We'll have a video about installing this rig at the remote observatory.
-Astronomy Acres has piers available starting at $500/month and is the most affordable remote telescope hosting facility we know in the United States.
+Astronomy Acres has piers available starting at $500/month.

 As you can see in the picture below, the Embryo nebula sits in the center of the frame, and is completely surrounded by an incredible amount of dust of various thicknesses.
 This dust is known as ISM, or Interstellar Medium.
 These molecular clouds fill up some of the areas of our night sky including most of the constellation Perseus where NGC 1333 is located.